ha2398/disc-events-sim-bank/README.md

 -i: Sets the maximum possible time for randomly generated interarrivals time to INTARRV.

--l: Set the number of tellers and therefore lines to service customers.
+-l: Set the number of tellers and therefore lines to service customers to LINES.

 If any of these parameters is not provided, default values are used.